-After discussions with the Prime Minister, many of the measures put forward in the very recent Mini Budget on 23rd September 2022 have been scrapped by the newest Chancellor, Jeremy Hunt.
+After discussions with the Prime Minister, many of the measures put forward in the Mini Budget on 23rd September 2022 have been scrapped by the newest Chancellor, Jeremy Hunt.
 This blog will help guide you through all the changes and reversals that were announced on 17th October 2022 that impact the Mini Budget.

 Here is what has been scrapped: